 Export the data you have collected on the iQunet server into third-party monitoring software and industry-standard cloud platforms.
 Use the iQunet partnerships with leading industries to analyze your data in applications such as:

 iQunet introduces a major breakthrough in wireless, battery-operated sensors and network technology to manage assets in industry and buildings. iQunet’s easy-fit sensors measure physical machine parameters (such as bearing vibration, temperature, proximity, rotation, humidity, inclination, and others).
 There are many benefits for your business including:

 The wireless and battery-operated iQunet sensors can be mounted on machines, rotating equipment, and other important assets within an industrial plant, or on walls inside work and livings spaces.
 A network, which navigates around obstacles and through walls, is formed automatically by the sensors.

-A small DIN-rail mounted Unix server continuously analyzes and optimizes the network to create the most efficient paths and to balance the load across available paths.
+A small DIN-rail mounted iQunet server continuously analyzes and optimizes the network to create the most efficient paths and to balance the load across available paths.

 Key advantages of the iQunet network communication protocol are:

 iQunet intelligent sensors have a microcontroller onboard and run innovative and outstanding stable embedded firmware.
 The iQunet optimized wireless protocol is based on the most recent standards to reduce communication overheads to a minimum, while maximizing data payload.
 Thanks to the ‘iQunet sleep mode’ current consumption is extremely low (<1µA) resulting in an outstanding battery life time of many years.

 All sensors can be triggered wireless or set in burst mode at a programmable interval.
 All sensors return data including device temperature, signal strength within the wireless sensor network, battery power status, and current firmware and hardware version which guarantees seamless compatibility with later versions.